highmed/highmed-dsf/README.md

 A more detailed documentation on how to start developing and setting-up the testing environment will be added shortly.

+## Introduction
+An introduction to the HiGHmed data sharing architecture can be found on [YouTube](http://www.youtube.com/watch?v=YPcryul5occ) (German).

 ## Building
 Prerequisite: Java 11, Maven 3.6